biotest052/frida-idiotify/README.md

 frida -U -n ProjectBlaze -l agent.compiled.js
 ```

-if injection worked, you should see:
+if injection worked, you should see this in logcat:

 ```
 [idiotify] injected successfully, have fun doing stuff easily!